ACCESS for ELLs

 - Students in Alaska exit ELL Program services when they reach an overall proficiency level of 4.5 in the ACCESS for ELLs test.
 Scores range from 1.0 (beginner) to 6.0 (fluent).

-- You as a parent/guardian can decline ELL Program services for your student.
-However, we are required to continue to annually assess your student’s English Language Proficiency until your student meets the State of Alaska defined exit criteria.
+- You as a parent/guardian can decline ELL Program services for your child.
+However, we are required to continue to annually assess your child’s English Language Proficiency until your child meets the State of Alaska defined exit criteria.

-If you have any questions or concerns, please contact the ELL Program staff at your student’s school or myself.
+If you have any questions or concerns, please contact the ELL Program staff at your child’s school or me directly.

 Fairbanks North Star Borough School District